Your Guide to Waterfalls Near Hendersonville

 Slick Rock Falls:

-Slick Rock Falls is a hidden gem in Pisgah Forest, offering a more peaceful and less-crowded experience.
-This 35-foot waterfall cascades dramatically from a cliff face, and while you can catch a glimpse from the side of the road, it’s just a short walk from the parking area to fully take in its beauty.
+Slick Rock Falls is a hidden gem in Pisgah National Forest, offering a more peaceful and less-crowded experience.
+This 35-foot waterfall cascades dramatically from a cliff face, it’s just a short walk from the parking area to fully take in its beauty.
 Keep in mind, the road leading to the falls can be a bit rough and bumpy, adding to the adventure.
+This family-friendly hike is approximately 1.4 miles roundtrip with moderate elevation gain and several stair sections.

 -